 Or, if the truth is, you really just don’t want to be around your friend, then say that.
 It’s okay to say, “I am having a hard time watching you go through this.”

-A person who has just experienced rejection and is grieving a loss will do better with your open honesty than passive aggressive avoidance.
+A person who is struggling with rejection and is grieving a loss will do better with your open honesty than passive aggressive avoidance.
 Their spirit is busy finding the answers to what happened in the relationship they’ve just separated from and don’t need further confusion or loss created by your discomfort.
 Ultimately, this kind of honesty can only make your friendship stronger.